UPPMAX/programming_formalisms/docs/git/contribute.md

 Code reviews are useful for many reasons, among others the spread of knowledge.

-One can merge branches locally, using the command-line.
+One can merge branches locally, using the command-line or VS code.
 This will bypass code review and that is OK.
 For example, merging develop to your topic branch does not need a code review.